-Table 50-25-3: Tree Replacement Required Tree Type Removal Threshold Replacement Standards % DBH to be Replaced Replacement Ratio If Replacing With Special Trees If Replacing with Trees of Interst Other Tree Species Special Tree > 20 in.
-DBH or greater approved pursuant If approval received, 60 50 % of DBH removed to be replaced in ch of DBH 1 in ch DBH per 1 ing of DBH required to be replaced Special Trees Between 8 and 20 in.
-DBH 10 or more 40 25% of DBH removed to be replaced Other Significant Trees Trees of Interest 20 or more 20 10 % of DBH removed to be replaced
+Table 50-25-3: Tree Replacement Required Tree Type Removal Threshold Replacement Standards % DBH to be Replaced Replacement Ratio If Replacing WithIf Replacing with Special Trees Trees of Interest Other Tree Species Special Tree > 20 in.
+DBH or greater Prohibited unless approved pursuar to subsection (b) below received, 60 50 % 1 in ch DBH per 1.5 in ch of DBH required to be replaced 1 in ch DBH per 1 ch of DBH require to be replaced Special Trees Between 8 and 20 in.
+DBH 10 or more 40 25% of DBH removed to be replaced Other Significant Trees Trees of Interest 20 or more 20 10% of DBH removed to be replaced

-- (b) Removal of special tree species over 20 inches diameter at breast height (DBH) or greater is prohibited unless any of the following applies: - (i) The city forester determines that the tree is dead, dying, diseased or a threat to public health or safety; - (ii) The city engineer determines that the tree interferes with the provision of public services or is a hazard to traffic; - (iii) The land use supervisor determines that the location of the tree is preventing development or redevelopment that cannot be physically designed to protect the tree; - (c) When ten or more replacement trees are required, not more than 30 percent shall be the same species without approval from the city forester;
+(b) Removal of special tree species over 20 inches diameter at breast height (DBH) or greater is prohibited unless any of the following applies:

-- (d) Replacement trees provided pursuant to this Section 50-25.9 shall count towards landscaping required under other portions of this Section 50-25.9 if they meet the size, type and location standards for the type of landscaping required; - (e) Replacement trees shall be considered significant trees in any future tree replacement plan; - (f) If any part of the property is permanently protected from development by a conservation easement or by transfer to a city park or other natural area or a private conservation organization, the combined diameter of the protected trees that meet the size requirement for a significant tree will count toward the replacement requirement; - (g) With the approval of the appropriate city staff (land use supervisor or city forester), developers should have the option of meeting the tree replacement requirements by putting equivalent funds into a dedicated city tree account.
+- (i) The city forester determines that the tree is dead, dying, diseased or a threat to public health or safety; - (ii) The city engineer determines that the tree interferes with the provision of public services or is a hazard to traffic; - (iii) The land use supervisor determines that the location of the tree is preventing development or redevelopment that cannot be physically designed to protect the tree; - (c) When ten or more replacement trees are required, not more than 30 percent shall be the same species without approval from the city forester; - (d) Replacement trees provided pursuant to this Section 50-25.9 shall count towards landscaping required under other portions of this Section 50-25.9 if they meet the size, type and location standards for the type of landscaping required; - (e) Replacement trees shall be considered significant trees in any future tree replacement plan; - (f) If any part of the property is permanently protected from development by a conservation easement or by transfer to a city park or other natural area or a private conservation organization, the combined diameter of the protected trees that meet the size requirement for a significant tree will count toward the replacement requirement; - (g) With the approval of the appropriate city staff (land use supervisor or city forester), developers should have the option of meeting the tree replacement requirements by putting equivalent funds into a dedicated city tree account.
 The amount of funds should be calculated based on the cost to the city of hiring contractors to plant the number of required replacement trees; - 3.
 Calculation. - (a) If you meet the removal threshold: